evanseitz/seam-nn/README.md

 ## License:
 Copyright (C) 2023–2025 Evan Seitz, David McCandlish, Justin Kinney, Peter Koo

-The software, code sample and their documentation made available on this website could include technical or other mistakes, inaccuracies or typographical errors.
+The software, code samples and their documentation made available on this website could include technical or other mistakes, inaccuracies or typographical errors.
 We may make changes to the software or documentation made available on its web site at any time without prior notice.
 We assume no responsibility for errors or omissions in the software or documentation available from its web site.
 For further details, please see the LICENSE file.